 The austere conditions in which Jesus lived were somewhat misleading to us.
 In reality, Christ’s troubled life was all part of the Father’s plan.
 It was God’s way to perfect Jesus as our ever-approachable Savior.
 So that He might be a compassionate and understanding great High Priest to us.
 For by Jesus’ sufferings we are assured that Jesus knows by personal experience what each of us suffers.
 (Hebrews 2:9–10, 18; 4:14–16; 5:8–10)

-In similar way, the adverse conditions in which we Soldiers train are not merely a cost-cutting measure.
-They are meant to enhance the training experience and push us to our limits.
+Similarly, the adverse conditions in which we Soldiers train are not merely a cost-cutting measure.
+So, they are meant to enhance the training experience and push us to our limits.
 Christ’s austere life was His training in God’s School of Hard Knocks.
 So that He might more effectively bear our burdens and carry our sorrows.
-(Matthew 11:28-30)
+(Matthew 11:28–30)

 So when we, in both training exercises and in life, are tempted to complain that the adversity we face is unfair to Soldiers.
 Or if we think such adversity is “unbefitting” a child of God, then remember this.
 Our adversity is where all the significant work is done and where all the decisive battles are fought.